Meets second Tuesday of the month at Rose City Park

 desirable varieties.
 This year our members will be donating a few of

 their green plant crop to our plant auction.
-A new feature this year will
+This year we again plan to

-be the projection of digital images of the new offerings.
-Aaron Ridling
+project digital images of the new offerings.
+Aaron Ridling has again

-has again consented to handle this task using the society’s digital
+consented to handle this task using the society’s digital projector.

-projector.
-Could those members bringing plants e-mail Aaron with a
+Could those members bringing plants e-mail Aaron with a list of what

-list of what you are bringing?
-Aaron’s e-mail address is
+you are bringing?
+Aaron’s e-mail address is aaron@dahliasuppliers.